 Maybe you just found out you’re expecting.
 You shouldn’t believe everything you’ve heard about pregnancy.
 There are so many old wives’ tales floating around during pregnancy that it is hard to know fact from fiction, except in the case where the story is really off the wall.
 You will probably hear strange things from your grandmother regarding what you should and shouldn’t do.
 While your grandmother perhaps believed this when she was pregnant with your mom, there is no reason why you have to believe it now.
 Here are some of our favorites, and some of the funniest.

 Pregnant Women Should Not Take Baths

 This tale is mostly false.
-However some of the beliefs behind it are true.
+However, some of the beliefs behind it are true.
 Pregnant women can and should take baths.
-It is a great way for a pregnant woman to take some of the weight off her back and relax, especially later in pregnancy.
-If your water has broken however you should NOT take a bath as your uterus is then vulnerable to infection.
-You should also avoid throughout your pregnancy taking baths or sitting in hot tubs above 100 degrees.
+It is an excellent way for a pregnant woman to take some of the weight off her back and relax, especially later in pregnancy.
+If your water has broken, however, you should NOT take a bath as your uterus is then vulnerable to infection.
+You should also avoid throughout your pregnancy, taking baths, or sitting in hot tubs above 100 degrees.
 This can raise your body temperature too much and cause problems to your baby, especially during the first trimester.

 Fact or fiction?
-In reality no one is really sure WHY midwives used to order the husbands to get boiling water.
+In reality, no one is sure WHY midwives used to order their husbands to get boiling water.
 Some think it was just a ploy to get the husbands out of the room during tense times of labor.
-Others speculate that it was an effort to make sure the few tools that were used, were properly sterilized.
-Along the same lines some believe that it was a way to keep the tools used at room temperature instead of letting them get cold.
-Today there is little, if no need to have boiling water nearby during childbirth.
+Others speculate that it was an effort to make sure the few tools that were used were adequately sterilized.
+Along the same lines, some believe that it was a way to keep the tools used at room temperature instead of letting them get cold.
+Today there is little if no need to have boiling water nearby during childbirth.